 Common Accessorial Fees Explained

-Additional services required outside of the standard shipping and receiving procedures require additional fees called “accessorial fees” to cover the additional costs incurred by the LTL carrier.
+Additional services required outside of the standard shipping and receiving procedures result in additional fees called “accessorial fees” to cover the extra costs incurred by the LTL carrier.
 These fees make up just one part of your freight costs, but can be a challenge to account for since they are often applied after the shipment has been delivered.
-We’ve compiled a list of common accessorial charges and a brief description of each, so you can learn how to plan for them and avoid them when possible.
+We’ve compiled a list of common accessorial charges with a brief description of each, so you can learn how to plan for them and avoid them when possible.

-- Residential Service — Carriers define a business zone as a location that opens and closes to the public at set times every day.
-If you are a business located in a residential zone, (among personal homes or dwellings) or are shipping to or from a residence, the carrier may charge an additional residential fee due to complexity in navigating these non-business areas.
+Carriers define a business zone as a location that opens and closes to the public at set times every day.
+If you are a business located in a residential zone (among personal homes or dwellings), or are shipping to or from a residence, the carrier may charge an additional residential fee due to complexity in navigating these non-business areas.

-- Fuel Surcharge — An extra charge imposed by the carriers due to the excessive costs for diesel gas.
-The charge is a percentage that is normally based upon the U.S. Department of Energy National Average Diesel Fuel Index.
+An extra charge imposed by the carriers due to the excessive costs for diesel gas.
+The charge is a percentage that is normally based upon the Diesel Fuel Index by the U.S. Energy Information Administration.

-- Advance Notification — This accessorial is meant to cover the cost in time needed by the carrier to notify the consignee before making a delivery.
+This fee is charged when the carrier is required to notify the consignee before making a delivery.